LesTR/homeassistant-minimalistic-area-card/README.md

 ## Migration from the original card

 - install this one from HACS - NOT YET - see [issue-128](https://github.com/LesTR/homeassistant-minimalistic-area-card/issues/128) for details.
+[Here](https://youtu.be/Y6YVQL0YHUw?t=57) is a video describing how to use this card.
+Just check the current options/settings.
 - replace type from `custom:minimalistic-area-card` by `custom:better-minimalistic-area-card`.

 ## Options